 The Chapelle de la Vierge was decorated after WWI with a mural depicting the marriage of a Soldier of the Great War.

-Saint Jean de Montmartre will delight the fans of Art Nouveau, and as you leave you’ll discover a bust of the architect Baudot outside the porch, to the right.
+The crypt isn’t open to the public, but as you leave you’ll discover a bust of the architect Baudot outside the porch.

-Directions: 18th District – 19 rue des Abbesses
+Directions: 18th district – 19 rue des Abbesses

-Metro station: Abbesses on Line 12
+Metro: Abbesses on Line 12

-Coordinates and map Saint Jean de Montmartre: Lat 48.884365 – Long 2.338225
+Coordinates: Lat 48.884365 – Long 2.338225